nextflow-io/training/docs/basic_training/groovy.md

 !!! info

     Like before, multi-line strings inside double quotes and slash characters support variable interpolation, while single-quoted multi-line strings do not.

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to define multi-line strings in Groovy

 ## If statement